LUMA

 1. Harmony Analysis feeds into Harmonic Tension, which outputs a 0-1 "tension" value.

-2. High tension (complex chords, key changes) drives brightness, strobe rate, or movement speed.
+2. High tension (complex chords, key changes) drives color intensity (brighter colors), strobe rate, or movement speed.

 3. Low tension (clear major/minor chords) creates calm, gentle lighting.